AKEric/skinner/README.md

     * Generate a list of all the influence weights for each of the target verts, and modify their weights based on the normalized distances:  Apply higher priority to closer target verts, lower priority to farther target verts.
     * Apply those weights to the source vert.
   * Closest Point : This is a simple system, that will find the closest target vert to source, and apply it’s saved weights.
+  * Via the API calls though, you can add your own solutions if you don't like these (the UI won't support it without an update, but the back end will).
 * **Use Vert Normal Filter**
-  * If enabled, if the FSM is being used:  Try to only find target verts who’s dot product vs the source vert are greater than the provided ‘Vert Normal Tolerance’.
-Dot product refresher: 1.0 : Both normals point the same direction.
+  * If enabled, and if the FSM is being used:  Try to only find target verts who’s dot product vs the source vert are greater than the provided ‘Vert Normal Tolerance’.
+  * Dot product refresher: 1.0 : Both normals point the same direction.
 0: Normal is perpendicular. -1 : Normal is opposite direction.
-The default is 0 : This means, match any target vert who’s normal is on the same hemisphere as the source.
+  * The default is 0 : This means, match any target vert who’s normal is on the same hemisphere as the source.
 If the FSM ‘Closest Neighbors’ is being used, and no matching normals can be found within the search area, it defaults to closest point.
 * **Post Smooth Steps:**
   * If a FSM is used, and the vert count of the source mesh being imported onto is greater than the target ```SkinChunk```/```UberChunk``` point cloud being loaded from:  Smooth the resultant skinning based on the number of steps.
 This is the same operation as Maya’s ‘Skin -> Smooth Skin Weights’ tool, with the ‘Required Weight Distance’ set to .5, and the ‘Smoothing Operation’ set to this value.
   * Note, this only performs the smooth on source verts that are in different worldspace locations than target verts.
-Since if they’re in the same position as an arbitrary target, you want to leave those weight as-is.
+Since if they’re in the same position as an arbitrary target, you want to leave those weight 1:1 as-is.
 Also, if the vert count of the mesh being imported onto is greater than the ```SkinChunk```/```UberChunk``` point cloud being loaded from, no smoothing is performed, since this tends to generate poor results.
 Set this value to 0 to disable entirely.
 * **Load By Vert Count / Order?**
-  * If a FSM is triggered to be used, and this is checked: The tool will search through all the ```SkinChunk```s to see if there is one that has the same vert count/order.
+  * If a FSM is triggered to be used, and this is checked: If there is no initial ```SkinChunk``` name match, the tool will search through all the ```SkinChunk```s to see if there is one that has the same vert count/order.
 If one is found, then the skinning is loaded on 1:1 by vert ID.
 If no match is found, or more than one match is found, then the FSM is used based on the point cloud of that ```SkinChunk```/```UberChunk```.
 Usually you want this checked, and it makes it easy to copy skinning between the ‘same mesh’ that has ‘different names’.
 * **Build Missing Influences:**
   * If this is checked, and any joints (influences) are missing in the current scene, they will be auto-created during skinning.
 They will attempt to parent themselves to their original parents, if found.
 Otherwise they’ll be parented to the world.
 Note, while their worldspace transformation will match that stored in the ```SkinChunk``` data, their translate\rotate\jointOrient values could be different based on parenting.
 * **Set To Bindpose:**
   * If this is checked, and if you’re importing onto mesh that is already skinned:  Set it to bindpose before the import (or if ‘Unbind First’ is checked, below).
 If for any reason the bindpose can’t be set, there will be an error.
-If there is no dagPose node for that skinCluster/influences, it will be skipped without error.
+If there is no ```dagPose``` node for that ```skinCluster```/influences, it will be skipped without error.
 * **Unbind First?**
   * If this is checked (and after ‘Set To Bindpose’ happens), if any mesh was previously skinned, it will be unskinned before the new weights are imported.
 Why would you / wouldn’t you want this checked?
     * Check it: If you encounter certain skin import errors:  I’ve found certain ‘old’ skinCluster data doesn’t like being updated by this tool, and will error.
 Checking this will apply ‘new skinning’, and get past that error.
-If you’re importing only a subset of vert data onto a ‘whole mesh’ and this is checked, you may ask, how doe all the other verts get skinned?
+If you’re importing only a subset of vert data onto a ‘whole mesh’ and this is checked, you may ask, how does all the other verts get skinned?
 The tool will first do a ‘default Maya bind’ on the mesh based on the saved influences, then load in the weight on the vert subset.
     * Uncheck it: If you’re copying a subset of vert weight data from one mesh to another, and want to keep the previous skinning on the rest of the mesh that wasn’t selected.
     * Uncheck it: If for some reason your skeleton isn’t in the bindpose, and you want to leave it in that pose when the new weights are imported.
 * **Force From ```UberChunk```?**